"They Don't Care": Head Coach Rick Bowness Targets Blue Jackets Culture In Postgame Comments, Says It Will Change If He Returns

 By Ed Francis on April 15, 2026 at 12:57 am

-0 Comments
+23 Comments

 "These guys, they don't care," Bowness said.
 "Losing is not important enough to them.
-It doesn't bother them!"
+It doesn't bother them."

 “These guys, they don't care.
 Losing is not important enough to them.
-It doesn't bother them!”– Rick Bowness
+It doesn't bother them.”– Rick Bowness

 Bowness pointed to the effort in Tuesday night's 2-1 loss to the Washington Capitals as a microcosm of something larger.

 "All you gotta do is look at the stat sheet.
-Three hits, 23 giveaways," Bowness said, his voice crackling.
+Three hits, 23 giveaways," Bowness said, his voice cracking.
 "How can you go out and play like that?
 I should have done this a month ago.
 But this is why we are where we are.
 This is why we're out of the playoffs.
 That kind of effort."

 "Some of those guys are so lucky the season's over and there's no practice tomorrow."